 - A complete classification of Coptic literature, by means of the attribution of a Clavis Coptica (CC) entry to each work and each title, and of a stable identifier to each colophon.

 - A complete census, edition, and translation of all the extant Coptic colophons.
 Particular attention will be devoted to the terminological aspects and the structural elements of colophons.

 - A complete classification of the Coptic manuscript tradition, by means of the attribution of ‘stable identifiers’ to each manuscript (‘codicological unit’), in order to have univocal coordinates of reference to the entire Coptic book production.
 Such a classification is progressively expandable as soon as new manuscripts are discovered.

 - A complete census of the relevant sites which are known as places where single manuscripts (for instance codices buried with a body, as a funerary kit) or entire ‘collections’ (for example a monastery library, such as the codices found in the monastery of the Virgin Mary in Deir el-Hammam) have been found.
 Drawings, photos, maps, and 3D reconstructions of the most relevant sites will be provided.

 - A tentative identification of places and geographical areas where specific works and literary genres have been conceived.

 - A complete archive of names of copyists, commissioners, donors, institutions and places involved in the production of manuscripts.

 - A classification of the book formats, writing supports and other relevant codicological features of the manuscripts, in relation to the texts that they transmit.

 PAThs is not a project that emerges ex nihilo, but it takes advantage of some successful initiatives whose results will constitute one of the bases of the research work, although they do not overlap with the goals of this new project.
-The Corpus dei Manoscritti Copti Letterari (CMCL) is the most important of these projects and PAThs will work in strict relation with it.
+The Corpus dei Manoscritti Copti Letterari (CMCL) is the most important of these projects.